double-great/listen/_drafts/how-to-record.md

 ## Record audio from screen readers with Audacity

 For heavier recording and editing capabilities, use Audacity.
-After confirming a working internal audio recording setup, choose Soundflower (2ch) as the microphone and your new Multi-Output Device as your speaker.
+After confirming a working internal audio recording setup, [install and launch Audacity](https://www.audacityteam.org/).
+Choose Soundflower (2ch) as the microphone and your new Multi-Output Device as your speaker.

 With audio playing, hit "Click to Start Monitoring" in Audacity.
 The visualizer should start to move.